adaburrows/adaburrows/README.md

 ### Hi there!
-Welcome to my little corner of Github.
+Welcome to my little corner of GitHub.

 Programming has been my career since 2008.
 However, I've been programming since about 1995 when I discovered the `QBASIC` command in the DOS 5 manual.
 I quickly went to my school's library and discovered some outdated books on programming and robotics.
 I also found a book on building and programming robots at a local electronic parts store.
 Then I found a quarterly magazine on web development.
 I also found out I could write apps in Basic in MS Office.
 I also got books on C++ and video game programming.
 Then I eventually branched out into learning Java, C#, PHP, JavaScript, Ruby, Scala, and whatever else was out there.
 I figured that learning everything about the different styles of programming and history of programming languages couldn't hurt.